crossplatform-dev/xplat-challenges/results.md

 my C++ skill are non-existent and I've been unable to send an object and parse/serialize in C++.

-# Startup time
+# Startup and memory time

 This benchmark measures how long it takes to get an application fully started.
 The code being executed is https://ahfarmer.github.io/calculator/.
 The reason is that all resources are loaded from the same domain (no ads, tracking, etc.) and it is built in React, which is widely used.
-The applications are compiled in Release mode (when applciable) and launched from the command line.
+The applications are compiled in Release mode (when applicable) and launched from the command line.
 The executions is recorded with Camtasia and the time is measured from the moment the cursor dissappears from the line to the moment the application is fully rendered.
 The applications were executed a few times to make sure they always took about the same time.